cozy-labs/cozy-dev-docs/source/clientsideapp.md

 When your application is going to be able to change the life of all the Cozy users, you can add it on [cozy-registry](https://github.com/cozy/cozy-registry) by making a pull request.

+To conclude we would like to give you a link to a full music player
+application: [](https://github.com/flyingrub/cozy-music).
+That way you can find inspiration by looking at this app.

 # Option 2 - Angular